Edward Kliewer III, Founder and Attorney

 Eric Visser is a retired Marine colonel who enlisted in the Marine Corps in February 1963.
 He served with 3d Battalion, 11th Marines in Vietnam from August 1967 to December 1968, commanding Golf Battery for the final 7 months.

 Eric retired in May 1996 after more than 33 years of service, including 4 years as a gunnery instructor and branch chief at Fort Sill, Oklahoma, from 1976 to 1980 and command of 3d Battalion, 12th Marines on Okinawa from 1983 to 1984.
 Eric served as the Fleet Marine Officer for the Commander in Chief, U.S. Pacific Fleet in Hawaii from 1988 to 1992 and as the Operations Director for the Joint United States Military Advisory Group, Thailand (JUSMAGTHAI) in Bangkok from 1992 to 1995.
 His final posting was as Deputy Director of Operations, Headquarters Marine Corps from 1995 to 1996.

 After retirement, Eric and family moved to Portland, Oregon, where from 1999 to 2011, he was a member of the Marine Corps Coordinating Council (MCCC) of Oregon and Washington and served several terms as the MCCC’s Vice President.
 For 6 years, he also coordinated the MCCC-sponsored Semper Fi Golf Classic, a charity golf tournament.

-Eric has supported the 3/11 Foundation since its beginnings and currently serves as one of its two advisers.
+Eric has supported the 3/11 Foundation since its beginnings and has served as an adviser since 2014.
 He and his wife, Nanci, live in Alexandria, Virginia.